atgreen/daily-price-depot/README.md

 ### Equity Prices

-Pineapple Future currently contains a limited number of daily closing equity prices under `data/equity`.
+Daily Price Depot currently contains a limited number of daily closing equity prices under `data/equity`.
 The historical data goes back no more than seven years.
 Feel free to submit PRs or Issues asking for others.